 Good character and a criminal record

 As CAB notes, the board is flexible.
 Character counts.
-A strong defense of your attributes, dedication and professional merit provide opportunity even if your history carries red flags.
+A strong defense of your attributes, dedication, and professional merit provides opportunity even if your history carries red flags.
 An experienced attorney can help you represent your strongest qualifications and character traits, acknowledging past mistakes but showing growth into the person you are today.

 While you’re allowed to represent yourself, an attorney knows what information to include and how to build a strong argument in your defense.
 Similarly, a professional license defense attorney can help with an appeals claim to help you get that important licensure if you’ve been denied.
 You need CAB approval to be an architect in the state of California.
 Getting through the application or appeals process as smoothly as possible is important to keep your career on track.

 Contact Unlock Legal today or give us a call at your convenience at 949-268-2857 to speak with a professional about your case and your unique needs.
 You’ll find we are compassionate, easy to talk to, and willing to help in any capacity we can.

 Unlock Legal provides focused representation in criminal defense and defense for California licensed professionals.